 The formal Connecticut foreclosure begins when the lender's attorney files a foreclosure complaint in the Connecticut Superior Court in the judicial district where the property is located.
 The homeowner has 30 days to respond.
 Failing to respond results in a default that allows the case to proceed without the homeowner's participation.
 Filing a timely response preserves all rights, requires the lender to prove its case, and — critically — triggers the Connecticut Foreclosure Mediation Program if the homeowner qualifies.

-Connecticut has a robust Foreclosure Mediation Program that is among the strongest state foreclosure mediation programs in the country.
-After a complaint is filed, qualifying homeowners — owner-occupants of residential property — can request mediation by filing a mediation request form.
+Connecticut has a robust Foreclosure Mediation Program under CGS § 49-31l that is among the strongest state foreclosure mediation programs in the country.
+Under § 49-31l, when a mortgagee commences a foreclosure action, the lender must attach a mediation notice to the front of the writ, summons, and complaint served on the homeowner.
+The homeowner must file an appearance and foreclosure mediation certificate form within 15 days of the return date to participate.
 The mediation is administered by the Connecticut Judicial Branch and conducted by trained mediators.
 The lender must participate, and the mediator facilitates discussions about modification, repayment plans, short sales, and other resolution options.

 Connecticut's mediation program has produced a significant number of modifications and other resolutions for homeowners who participated effectively.
 Participating effectively means arriving with current financial documentation, a completed modification application already under servicer review, and a realistic modification proposal.
 A homeowner who attends mediation without preparation is unlikely to achieve a favorable outcome even in Connecticut's program.

 In a strict foreclosure case, once judgment is entered, the court sets a Law Day.
 This is not a sale — it is a redemption deadline.
 If the homeowner pays the full redemption amount by the Law Day, the foreclosure is stopped.
 If not, title passes to the lender.
-Connecticut courts can and regularly do extend Law Days when loss mitigation is genuinely in progress — giving homeowners additional time to complete modification processes or arrange alternative resolutions.
-The ability to obtain Law Day extensions through professional advocacy is one of Connecticut's most important and underused homeowner protections.
+Under CGS § 49-15, the court may open and modify a judgment of strict foreclosure upon the motion of the mortgagor at any time after judgment, so long as the law days have not yet passed.
+Connecticut courts regularly invoke this authority when loss mitigation is genuinely in progress — giving homeowners additional time to complete modification processes or arrange alternative resolutions.
+The ability to obtain Law Day extensions through professional advocacy under § 49-15 is one of Connecticut's most important and underused homeowner protections.

 Connecticut Homeowners: Law Day Extensions Give Real Additional Time — Use Them Correctly